shpml/fundamentals/03_chapter/11_assesment.md

 1) Open up your previous `index.html` file in Sublime where you created your memory game page.

-2) Underneath your instructions and within your body tag, create five divs like so:
+2) Underneath your instructions and within your `body` tag, create five `div`s like so:

 ```html
 <body>